Propane Laws and Incentives in Ohio

 Alternative Fuel Signage

 The Ohio Turnpike Commission allows businesses to place their logos on directional signs within the right-of-way of state turnpikes.
 An alternative fuel retailer may include a marking or symbol within their logo indicating that it sells one or more types of alternative fuel.
-Alternative fuels are defined as E85, fuel blends containing at least 20% biodiesel (B20), natural gas, propane, hydrogen, or any fuel that the U.S. Department of Energy has determined is substantially not petroleum.
+Alternative fuels are defined as any fuel containing 85% or more ethanol (E85), fuel blends containing at least 20% biodiesel (B20), natural gas, propane, hydrogen, electricity, or any fuel that the U.S. Department of Energy has determined is substantially not petroleum.
 For more information, see the Ohio Turnpike Commission website.
 (Reference Ohio Revised Code 125.831 and 5537.30)

 Alternative Fuel Vehicle Acquisition and Fuel Use Requirements